List of Neighbours characters introduced in 2022: Kiri Durant

 A week later, Kiri turns up at the vineyard where Glen works having been hired by Leo Tanaka (Tim Kano) as the new events manager.
 She befriends Chloe Brennan, who helps show her around the vineyard, and later joins her and her housemates, Freya and Mackenzie Hargreaves (Georgie Stone) for drinks.
 Chloe then invites Kiri to move in with them, but Kiri soon learns that she will be living on the same street as Nicolette, who used to date Chloe.
 Kiri visits the house and Chloe explains her part in the baby-swap and points out some of Nicolette's good qualities.
 Kiri admits that she likes everyone and the room, so she agrees to move in.
 She also arranges to carpool to the vineyard with Glen.
 During a trip to the beach with some of the other Ramsay Street residents, Kiri reassures Nicolette that things are good between and she wants to be friends.
 She later tells Glen that she has feelings for Chloe, but it is awkward as they now live together.
 When she notices Chloe is stressed due to work, Kiri teaches her some meditation techniques and they nearly kiss.
 They acknowledge there is something between them, but agree to just be friends so things do not become awkward in the house.
 Nicolette gets suspicious of Glen's attachment to Kiri, so she teams up with Paul Robinson (Stefan Dennis) and speaks to Karen Constantine (Amanda LaBonte).
 Through John Wong (Harry Tseng), Paul discovers that Kiri is Glen's daughter and reveals the news to her in front of Glen.
 Kiri speaks to her mother, Barbara Durant (Wendy Mocke), who admits that it is true, before Kiri tells Glen she wants nothing to do with him.
 Kiri later finds out that Terese Willis (Rebekah Elmaloglou) has accidentally informed Alan Durant, who is actually not Kiri's biological father, which Kiri believed he was.
+Kiri returned in the final episode touring Ramsey Hills with other former and current residents.